Pahari Miniature Paintings- The Origin and the Great Masters

 The Guler School

-After the death of Rajah Balwant Singh of Jummu, the famous artist Nain Sukh went to Nurpur with his sons.
+After the death of Rajah Balwant Singh of Jammu, the famous artist Nain Sukh went to Nurpur with his sons.

-Nain Sukh got settled in Guler in Vikrmi Samvat 1820 or 1764 AD, in June or Jyestha.
+Nain Sukh got settled in Guler in Vikram Samvat 1820 or 1764 AD, in June or Jyestha.
 His brother Manku was another artist of Pahari School of paintings.

 Seu was blessed with two artist sons, Manku and Nain Sukh, who became the two pillars around which the Pahari School flourished.
 Manku, the elder brother was the master artist of Guler School.